There are two main reasons for updating your siding or roofing—damage/deterioration or the desire to have a new appearance.

 - Replacing Your Roof?
 Consider Replacing Your Siding: If your roof has been damaged, there’s a good chance your siding could be deteriorating as well.
 Oftentimes there could be moisture that you aren’t able to see.
 Also, if you are changing up the style of your roof, you may want to consider refreshing the siding to better complement the new look.

 - Hire a Contractor Who Can Do it All: Protecting your home from the elements is not about any singular piece of the puzzle.
 It’s about making sure that every fixture—windows, doors, walls, roofs—work together to keep you protected from the elements.
 When you hire one contractor, you can either complete it as a single project or choose to set up project phases to cohesively transform an ugly house into a dream home.
 Working with one company also makes it much less stressful and ensures you can stick to your desired timeline.
+And if you decide on working with a specific roofing company, a good idea would be to start advertising today, as roofing leads are something hard to get a hold of.
 Visit KLJConsultingAZ.com if you need effective and efficient completion of complex and fast paced projects.

 Keep Rain and Snow Outside Where it Belongs